Owalid-Mez/WCodeReader-Apk/README.md

 5. If the code is **not found**, you can:
    - Enter the product name manually through the prompt.
    - Delete any scanned item using the **Delete button**.
+6. In **Advanced Mode**:
+   - Enter **selling/buying prices**, **manufacture and expiry dates**.
+   - Monitor products that are near expiration.
-6. View all scanned items in the organized list, color-coded for clarity.
+7. View all scanned items in the organized list, color-coded for clarity.
-7. Export your product list to CSV for reporting or backup.
+8. Export your product list to CSV for reporting or backup.
-8. Use the toolbar **Close button** to exit the app quickly.
+9. Use the toolbar **Close button** to exit the app quickly.

+---

+## Download

+You can download the latest release APK from the [Releases page](https://github.com/Owalid-Mez/WCodeReader-Apk/releases).

+---

+## Changelog

+### v1.1 - 2026-02-05
+- Added **Advanced Mode** with:
+  - Sell/Buy prices
+  - Manufacture & Expiry dates
+  - CSV/JSON database support with extra fields
+  - Expiry alert system
+- Toggle between Normal and Advanced modes for flexible tracking.

+### v1.0 - Initial Release
+- Barcode & QR scanning
+- Manual add/delete
+- CSV export
+- Offline mode

+---

 ## License